messica/pmpro-kissmetrics/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-kissmetrics/issues

 == Changelog ==
+= .1.1 =
+* Added option to add the total cost as a property on checkout.
+* Added select menu to choose how to identify users in KISSmetrics.
+Options are username, email, and display name.

 = .1 =
 * This is the initial version of the plugin.